TAKE CHARGE OF YOUR MENTAL HEALTH RECOVERY

 Consider this statement from “The Psychiatrist” regarding empowerment in the article: Does the Scientific Evidence Support the Recovery Model?
 Volume 34, Issue 1, January 2010, pp. 3 – 5,

-…People who accept that they have mental illness may feel driven to conform to an image of incapacity and worthlessness, becoming more socially withdrawn and adopting a disabled role.
+…People who accept that they have a mental illness may feel driven to conform to an image of incapacity and worthlessness, becoming more socially withdrawn and adopting a disabled role.
 As a result, their symptoms may persist, and they may become dependent on treatment providers and others…This view is supported by an early study of people with serious mental illness, which found that those who accept that they have a mental illness *(not the label) and have a sense of mastery over their lives *(an internal locus of control) have the best outcomes.
 However, those who accept the label of mental illness, i.e., *identify with it, tend to have lower self-esteem and an external locus of control, and those who find the mental illness label to be most stigmatizing have the weakest sense of mastery.
-Thus, internalised stigma undermines the possibility that insight *(accepting the label) will lead to good outcomes. (* This mark denotes inserted text for clarification purposes).
+Thus, internalised stigma undermines the possibility that insight *(accepting the label) will lead to good outcomes. (* This mark denotes inserted text for clarification purposes.)

 1) focusing on what is going right in a person’s life